nikwit/worldtube-scalar-kerr/basic-tutorial.md

 ## Understanding the executable
 Getting the scalar charge orbit to work on Kerr orbits involves actually changing (and understanding) the executable.

 A good place to understand how the worldtube executable functions is to consider the actions that the worldtube and the elements are doing each time step.
 This is given by a compile time list called `step_actions`.
 For the worldtube these are listed in `SingletonChare.hpp` and for the elements they are listed in `EvolveWorldtubeCurvedScalarWave.hpp`.
 The algorithm they follow is described in this [paper](https://arxiv.org/abs/2403.08864).
-It is probably a good idea to read at least the comments of all of the `ElementActions` and `SingletonActions` in the `src/Evolution/Systems/CurvedScalarWave/Worldtube/` folder.
+It is probably a good idea to read at least the comments of all of the `ElementActions` and `SingletonActions` in the `src/Evolution/Systems/CurvedScalarWave/Worldtube/` directory which contains all the worldtube specific actions.

 # Notes on Kerr